 The Florida Homestead exemption is one of the most protective real estate exemptions in the country.
-In short, the Homestead exemption provides a generous property tax break and protects your primary residence (your ‘homestead’) from liquidation to satisfy creditors in the event of a default (in most cases).
+In short, the Homestead exemption provides a generous property tax break.
+It protects your primary residence (your ‘homestead’) from liquidation to satisfy creditors in the event of a default (in most cases).
 Further, there is no limit on the value of the home protected under this exemption.

 An amendment to the Florida constitution in 1992 also provided limits on how much property taxes can increase in a single year.
 Homes protected under the Homestead exemption will see a decrease of up to $50,000 off their home’s assessed value.
-Remember, the assessed value is different from market value (assessed value is almost always lower than what a house would sell for on the open market).
+Remember, the assessed value is different from the market value.
+Assessed value is almost always lower than what a house would sell for on the open market.
 The homestead exemption of $25,000 is applied to all homes protected.
 Taxes for the schools are assessed on that value.
-For homes assessed at more than $50,000 – up to an additional $25,000 exemption is added (with the full $25,000 applying to homes assessed at $75,000 or more, giving you the full $50,000 in-total exemption).
+For homes assessed at more than $50,000 – up to an additional $25,000 exemption is added.
+The full $25,000 applying to homes assessed at $75,000 or more, giving you the full $50,000 in-total exemption.

 Tax rates are expressed in ‘mils.’
 The rates are different depending on the county or municipality you live in.
 For example:

 Let’s say your house is assessed for tax purposes at $150,000.
 The school tax rate for your county is 9 mils (0.009 x assessed value).
 The county tax rate and city tax rate combined are 17 mils (0.017 x assessed value).
 The school tax rate is charged on $125,000 ($150,000 assessed value less the $25,000 homestead exemption.).
 The County/City tax rate is based on $100,000 (assessed value – $50,000 homestead exemption).
 The amount of each county’s tax rates are found on the tax assessor’s website for your particular county.